phototix/GH-hacks/README.md

 # Check-Ins (Only If I remember to do so)

 ### 2023-JUL-07
-- Authenticate with unique ID.
+- PHP Authenticate with unique ID.
+- JavaScript return unique key for any ID.

 ### 2023-JUL-06
 - PHP code to return unique key for any ID.